-The test includes two sections - the first section lasts about two hours and the second section lasts about three hours.
+The test includes two sections - the first section lasts about 100 minutes and the second section lasts 145 minutes.
 There is a half-hour break between the two sections of the test.
 During each section of the test, visitors are not permitted to enter the test halls and no messages may be passed to examinees.

 The time allotted for each section of the test appears at the beginning of the test booklet (100 minutes for the section on knowledge and understanding of statistics, and 145 minutes for the section on reading and understanding texts).
 The allotted time includes the time needed to read the instructions and fill out the answer sheet.
-You may not leave the room during the test.
-An examinee who needs the restroom must raise a hand and a proctor will accompany him or her.
-Restroom breaks do not stop the clock for that examinee.
-Examinees will not be permitted to leave the room for any other purpose (for example, cigarette break or purchase of food and drink).
+You may not leave the room during the test except to use the restroom.
+Examinees who need the restroom must raise their hand and a proctor will accompany them.
+Restroom breaks do not stop the clock for those examinees.
+Examinees will not be permitted to leave the room for any other purpose (for example, to smoke a cigarette or to purchase food and drink).

-Note: No study aids or electronic devices may be used during the test!
+Note!
+No study aids or electronic devices may be used during the test!
 Anyone found with an electronic device (for example, a cellular phone or smartwatch) or any type of study aid in his or her possession during the test will be required to leave the test hall immediately and his or her test will be disqualified.

 Maintain suitable decorum during the test.
 Treat the proctors and the other examinees with respect.
 Do not make a noise or cause any other kind of disturbance during the test.
 If you need to get a proctor’s attention, raise your hand.

 Each type of question is preceded by the relevant instructions.
 Although these instructions appear in the practice tests published on the NITE website, do not rely solely on your familiarity with them.
 Read the instructions again, carefully.
-Misunderstanding an important instruction might lead to mistakes in all of the questions of that type.
+Misunderstanding an important instruction might lead to mistakes in answering all questions of that type.
 Moreover, the test might contain new instructions with which you are not familiar.
-Before answering the multiple-choice questions, it is very important that you read carefully the questions themselves and all the possible responses before choosing the correct answer.
-Pay attention to exactly what is being required of you in each question, and only then answer accordingly.
+Before answering the multiple-choice questions, it is very important that you carefully read the questions themselves and all the possible responses before choosing the correct answer.
+Pay attention to exactly what is being required of you in each question, and only then answer it.

-Note: each examinee will only receive one test booklet for each section of the test!
+Each examinee will receive only one answer sheet for each section of the test!
 You will not be able to receive an additional answer sheet or replace the one you have with another one.

-If you want to change your answer after marking it, use a clean eraser to erase the incorrect answer and then mark the answer you want to choose.
-Make sure the wrong answer is fully erased.
-Do not fold or soil the test booklet.
+If you want to change an answer that you have already marked, use a clean eraser to erase the incorrect answer, and then mark the answer you want to choose.
+Make sure your previous answer is completely erased; otherwise, the optical scanner might read your answer incorrectly.